objective, preparation, what's due, activities, other notes

 spend part of the lab period doing additional research.

-Friday is a student holiday, but the Pappalardo lab will be open and you will be able to schedule times to have help with the plotter on both Friday and Sunday.
+You will be able to schedule times to have help with the plotter (and mounting posters) on both Friday and Sunday.
 There is also a schedule for presentation practice with the communications instructors.

 Preparation before lab #2

 Make sure that you understand the requirements for the 3-ideas presentation.